zsh-is-life/zsh-is-life.github.io/_posts/2025-03-21-setup-your-own-blog-on-github-pages.md

    1. You may run into problems when running the `git push` command.
 Github does not permit plain passwords anymore.
 You'll have to setup a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 10. Check out the `https://github.com/your-username/your-username.github.io/actions` URL for any build errors.
 (Github attempts to parse the `markdown` and config files present and uses Jekyll to generate `html` files that browsers can parse and display)
 11. If no issues, feel free to visit `https://<your-username>.github.io` and check out your website.
+    1. I ran into an issue, I made an [indentation mistake](https://stackoverflow.com/questions/42247535/yaml-how-many-spaces-per-indent) when I was tweaking my `_config.yml` file - this is something worth keeping in mind.
 12. You may change your domain name here `https://github.com/your-username/your-username.github.io/settings/pages`

 ### Important Resources